 The timing of cash flows presented in the table to settle financial liabilities reflects the earliest contractual settlement dates and does not reflect management's expectations that banking facilities will be rolled forward.
 The amounts disclosed in the table are the undiscounted contracted cash flows and therefore the balances in the table may not equal the balances in the statement of financial position due to the effect of discounting.

-The table below reflects the undiscounted contractual maturity analysis for financial assets and liabilities (excluding lease liabilities for the current year - refer to note 10).
+The table below reflects the undiscounted contractual maturity analysis for financial liabilities.

-Financial asset and liability maturity analysis - Non-derivative
+Financial liability maturity analysis - Non-derivative